 ARMA II and its Operation Arrowhead expansion have a form of this: most weapons that can load multiple types of magazines only have one actual model for those magazines.
 Hence, you can load a 100-round Beta C-mag into the XM8, only for it to magically look like a normal 30-round magazine.

-By the end of the former, Ezio (in addition to his four pieces of armor) can carry all of the following on him at once: two hidden blades, a hidden gun (with extra ammunition if you unlocked the online UPlay achievement), 15 vials of poison, at least one dagger or small weapon, one large sword, 15 parachutes, 15 vials of medicine, 25 throwing knives, several smoke bombs and a crossbow.
+Taken to an extreme in Assassin's Creed: Brotherhood.
+By the end, Ezio (in addition to his four pieces of armor) can carry all of the following on him at once: two hidden blades, a hidden gun (with extra ammunition if you unlocked the online UPlay achievement), 15 vials of poison, at least one dagger or small weapon, one large sword, 15 parachutes, 15 vials of medicine, 25 throwing knives, several smoke bombs and a crossbow.
 Later on, you'll also carry The Apple Of Eden in one hand in addition to the aforementioned equipment (although you won't be able to equip weapons during this time).
 At some points he may also be carrying so much cash that his purse should weigh more than he does.
 Strangely, none of this extra weight appears to affect Ezio's swimming ability or parkour skills in the slightest.